bulingguo/bulingguo.github.io/_pages/about.md

   - /about.html
 ---

-I'm Ning Liu, an assistant professor in School of Software, Shandong University(Jinan Campus).
-Before that, I received my Ph.D. degree from Department of Computer Science and Technology, Tsinghua University in 2021, advised by Professor [Jianyong Wang](http://dbgroup.cs.tsinghua.edu.cn/wangjy/) (IEEE Fellow).
-In 2016, I received my bachelor's degree from Taishan Honors College, Shandong University, majoring in computer science and technology.
+I'm Lingguo Bu, a professor in C-FAIR, Shandong University(Jinan Campus).
+Before that, I worked as a Research Fellow in Nanyang Technological University （Singapore）With Prof. Chen Chun-Hsien.
+I received my Ph.D.(2018), Master (2012) and bachelor's (2009) degree from Shandong University.
 For more details, please refer to my CV.

 Research Interest
 ======

-Medical data mining; Medical text mining; Deep learning;
+[1].
+Artificial Intelligence for Health
+[2].
+Brain Function Brain Cognition and Intelligent Rehabilitation Technology [3].
+Data Mining and Data Analysis
+[4].
+Research on Intelligent Product Design

 Email
 ======
-liu21cs@sdu.edu.cn
+bulingguo@sdu.edu.cn